---

 | **Fabricated Limitations** | 19% of brands | "Only suitable for enterprise companies" | Eliminates mid-market pipeline that should be converting |

-**AI-generated misinformation carries the same legal weight as official company statements.** A 2024 Canadian civil tribunal ruled Air Canada financially liable for a customer service chatbot that hallucinated a bereavement fare policy.
-According to SCET Berkeley's analysis, this ruling establishes that brands are legally responsible for compensation resulting from AI hallucinations and misinformation.
+The 2024 Air Canada ruling establishes that AI-generated misinformation carries the same legal liability as official company documentation.
+A Canadian civil tribunal held the airline financially responsible after its customer service chatbot hallucinated a non-existent bereavement fare policy.
+SCET Berkeley's analysis confirms that this ruling establishes a precedent where companies must compensate for false claims made by their AI agents.

 ## Step 1: Run a Prompt Audit Across All Major AI Platforms